MicrosoftDocs/architecture-center/docs/guide/data/helm-deployments-apache-nifi-content.md

 You can use a public or private load balancer or an ingress controller to expose a NiFi cluster.
 When you use Helm charts for this implementation, two configurations are available:

-- An unsecured NiFi cluster is accessible through an HTTP URL without user authentication or authorization.
+- An unsecured NiFi cluster that's accessible through an HTTP URL without user authentication or authorization.
-- A secured NiFi cluster is accessible through an HTTPS URL.
+- A secured NiFi cluster that's accessible through an HTTPS URL.
 This kind of cluster is secured with TLS.
 When you configure secured clusters, you can provide your own certificates.
-The charts can also generate the certificates.
+Alternatively, the charts can generate the certificates.
 For this purpose, the charts use a NiFi toolkit that provides a self-signed Certificate Authority (CA).

 If you configure a NiFi cluster to run as a secured cluster with TLS communication, you need to turn on user authentication.
 Use one of the following supported user authentication methods:

-- Certificated-based user authentication.
+- Certificate-based user authentication.
 Users are authenticated by the certificate that they present to the NiFi UI.
 To use this kind of user authentication system, add the CA's public certificate to the NiFi deployment.
 - LDAP-based user authentication.
 An LDAP server authenticates user credentials.
 When you deploy the chart, provide information about the LDAP server and the information tree.
 - OpenID-based user authentication.
 Users provide information to the OpenID server to configure the deployment.